kora-projects/kora-docs/mkdocs/docs/en/index.md

 avoiding the use of Reflection API in runtime, avoiding dynamic proxies, implements thin fine-grained abstraction, free aspects, only the most efficient modules implementations, all leading to high application performance, All this leads to high performance, low response time and handling a large number of requests per second.
+All this is already implemented in framework and does not require any manipulations or configurations on the part of developer.

 `Efficiency` - All facts above and the fact that the dependency container is created at compile time and initialized as parallel as possible, leads to low startup time.